Bring a Group

 - Schedule your group tour between 10:00 a.m. and 4:00 p.m., Tuesday through Saturday.
 Please make your reservation at least three weeks in advance to guarantee the date and time you prefer.
 Some history walks may also be available on Sundays.

 - Groups tours are arranged for 8 or more individuals, or at that fee if fewer individuals are present

 - $6 per adult for adult groups and families

 - A non-refundable deposit of $50 (or full payment if your total tour fees are less than $50) is required to secure your reservation.

-See the Group Tour Information pdf for details about reserving a tour, accessibility, and cancellation policies.
+See the Group Tour Information for details about reserving a tour and cancellation policies.
 Group leaders might also be interested in our outreach programs.
+Accessibility and ADA page